 Clearing any leaves and debris from your lawn will make navigating it during the winter with snow easier.
 In addition to eliminating the chance of slipping on a rogue branch covered in snow, cleaning leaves will also help your grass grow more evenly in the spring once things begin to thaw.

-However, if your yard has a lot of dead leaves and wood pieces from trees, you should consider hiring a professional landscaping service to take care of it instead.
+However, if your yard has a lot of dead leaves and tree wood pieces, you should consider hiring a professional landscaping service to remove them instead.

 Stage Important Winter Equipment So It Is Ready To Use

-You know it will be coming ... snow and ice are right around the corner.
-In addition to looking at physical aspects of your home to prepare for winter, it is important to make sure that things such as salt, snow shovels and your snow blower are easily accessible.
+You know it will be coming—snow and ice are right around the corner.
+To prepare for winter, it is important to look at the physical aspects of your home and make sure that things such as salt, snow shovels, and your snow blower are easily accessible.

 Not only should you make sure that the equipment is accessible but check machines to make sure they are functioning properly.
 Once winter hits, your local repair guy is going to be swamped with snow blowers that need to be fixed.
 This means it will take more time and cost more money to get things working.